Pine Mountain Settlement School

 EVELYN K. WELLS GUIDE TO ADMINISTRATIVE CORRESPONDENCE

-EVELYN K. WELLS, GUIDE to EXCERPTS FROM LETTERS HOME 1915-1923
+EVELYN K. WELLS GUIDE to Excerpts from Letters Home 1915-1923

-[22 sections of Pine Mountain Settlement School History gathered by Evelyn K. Wells from 1913 to 1928]
+WELLS RECORD OF PINE MOUNTAIN SETTLEMENT SCHOOL Guide 1913-1928 [INDEX] – 22 sections of Pine Mountain Settlement School History gathered by Evelyn K. Wells from 1913 to 1928]

 EVELYN K. WELLS PUBLICATIONS